Porfiri Podobed: Early life

 Porfiri Podobed came from a Russian Orthodox family of Artemy Podobed and Elena Fyodorovna Karry (1868–1932), a well-known opera singer at the Bolshoi Theatre and a stepsister of Vasily and Vladimir Nemirovich-Danchenko.
 In 1910 Porfiri finished the Sea Cadet Corps in Saint Petersburg in the rank of michman.
 As a Gardes-Marine he took part in the 1908 Messina earthquake rescue and was awarded for it.
-He was promoted to lieutenant in 1912.
+In 1909, he was promoted to midshipman, and on December 6, 1912, to lieutenant.

 In 1915 Podobed joined the World War I. He served aboard the Gangut battleship and took part in the Gulf of Finland mining for which he was awarded the 3rd class Order of Saint Stanislaus.
 On 19 October a mutiny happened among the lower ranking members which led to an investigation and a trial.
-According to the memoirs of one of the rebels, Dmitry Ivanov, Podobed was relieved of duty for expressing support to the sailors, but was later restored and returned to war.
+According to the memoirs of one of the rebels, Dmitry Ivanov, Podobed was relieved of duty for expressing support for the sailors, but was later restored and returned to war.
 Ivanov also claimed that Podobed helped underground revolutionaries.
 Following the October Revolution he took part in the Russian Civil War and served in the Soviet Navy headquarters under Aleksandr Nemits.